LKrysik/TablesUsageStatistic/README.md

 ## What can you do with this tool?

-- You can connect to database and analyze queries saved by Trace Profiler or you can load queries from file or directly imput to this tool
-- Create tables usage statistic - used and unused tables
+- Insert any SQL (t-sql) queries and find how many times tables and vies ware used.
+This will help you find unused tables
+- Insert SQL directly and create statistic
+- Load SQL from file and create statistic
+- Load SQL queries from database (incoming)

 ## What you need

 - You need to store some queries executed by end users.
-You can use Trace Profiler and save data to tables.
+You can use Trace Profiler data stored to tables.

 ## Goal